NawalMahmood/PizzaLieferRESTAPI/README.md

 6. DELETE "/order/{id}" (deletes a previous order if it has not already been dispatched).

 The project contains a POSTMAN file in the root directory which provides example API requests.

+SUGGESTIONS FOR FUTURE IMPROVEMENT:

+One limitation of this implementation is that is contains no authentication mechanism, and hence no way for a customer to delete his or her account.
+Once JWT authentication is added, an endpoint will be added for a customer to delete their details from the database.

+The implementation only allows a customer to order a single pizza, as it uses the same model class to hold both the ordering customer details and the pizza toppings details.
+The next improvement will be to separate the model classes: one class to hold customer delivery details, and another class to hold pizza toppings details.
+Each customer order class will contain a List<Pizza>, and this will be mapped to appropriate database entities.
+The database schema will require modifications.

+Even though Spring Boot provides bean validation with the @Valid annotation, I want to add my own bean validator that will give me more control over InvalidArgumentExceptions thrown.
+Strange validation errors have been an issue during testing with Postman.